uwol/proleap-cobol-parser/CONTRIBUTING.md

 # Contribute to ProLeap COBOL parser

-First of all thank you for your interest in contributing to the ProLeap COBOL parser!
+First of all, thank you for your interest in contributing to the ProLeap COBOL parser!
 This open source repository is maintained by [@uwol](https://github.com/uwol).